eniris-international/eniris-api-python-driver/README.md

 - maximumRetries (int, optional, default: 5): How many times to try again in case of a failure due to connection or unavailability problems
 - initialRetryDelayS (int, optional, default: 1): The initial delay between successive retries in seconds.
 - maximumRetryDelayS (int, optional, default: 60): The maximum delay between successive retries in seconds.
+- session (requests.Session, optional, default: requests.Session()): A session object to use for all API calls.

 Furthermore, the following methods are exposed:
 - get/delete: Send a HTTP GET/DELETE request.
 The following parameters are allowed: